priyankam22/DATA-512-Human-Centered-Data-Science/data-512-a2/README.md

 This dataset contains information on English language Wikipedia articles from the category "Category:Politicians by nationality" and its subcategories.
 This dataset can be downloaded from [figshare](https://figshare.com/articles/Untitled_Item/5513449).
 Click on the Download link and extract the "page_data.csv" from the data folder in the downloaded zip file.
 A downloaded version of the  "page_data.csv" (downloaded on 28th Oct 2018) is also uploaded to the data folder under [git](https://github.com/priyankam22/DATA-512-Human-Centered-Data-Science/tree/master/data-512-a2) repository for easier reproducibility.

 LICENSE: This dataset is released under the CC-BY-SA 4.0 license by the owner on Figshare.

+The dataset has below columns:

 Column|Description
 ---|---
 page|Article Title
 country|	Country of origin
 rev_id|last revision id of the edit to the article

 2) **Country Population** : This dataset contains a list of countries and their populations till mid-2018 in millions.
 This dataset is sourced from the [Population Reference Bureau](https://www.prb.org/data/).
 As the dataset is copyrighted, it is not available on this repository.
-The data might have changed when you extract it from the website.
-For reproducibility, i have included the intermediate merged file for the final analysis.
+The data might have changed when you extract it from this website.
+For full reproducibility, I have included the intermediate merged file for the final analysis in the data foolder of this repository.

+The dataset has the following columns:

 Column|Description
 ---|---